Motor Carrier Permit (MCP) - Frequently Asked Questions

 To apply for a Certificate of Self Insurance, a motor carrier must meet the following requirements:

 - The motor carrier fleet is comprised of 25 or more commercial vehicles registered in the motor carrier name.

 - The required level of liability insurance does not exceed $750,000.

-Self insurance forms may be obtained at here.
+Self-insurance forms may be obtained online.
 For additional information contact MCP Operations at (916) 657-8153.

-Additional information pertaining to self insurance for MCP purposes may be obtained in the California Code of Regulations, Title XIII, Article 3.5.
+Additional information pertaining to self insurance for MCP purposes may be obtained in the CCR, Title XIII, Article 3.5.

-Yes, all motor carriers are required to provide proof of compliance with California’s Workers’ Compensation laws.
-Submit one of the following or certify on the Application for Motor Carrier Permit (MC 706 M) that you are not subject to California workers’ compensation laws:
+Yes, all motor carriers are required to provide proof of compliance with California's Workers' Compensation laws.
+Submit one of the following or certify on the Application for Motor Carrier Permit - MC 706 M (PDF) that you are not subject to California workers' compensation laws: